List of DC Comics characters: T: Tsunami in other media

 The Miya Shimada incarnation of Tsunami appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.

 Tusk

 Tusk is the name of several characters appearing in American comic books published by DC Comics.

 John Brandt

-John Brandt is a businessman-turned-criminal who gets his name from the tusks that are growing from his lower jaw.
+John Brandt is a businessman-turned-criminal who possesses tusks.
 He plotted revenge against the business partners who cheated him and was defeated by Atom.

-Tusk II
+Second version

-Tusk is a New God of Apokolips who works for Darkseid under the rank of Commander.
+The second Tusk is a New God of Apokolips who works for Darkseid under the rank of Commander.

-Tusk III
+Third version

-The third Tusk is an unnamed metahuman crime lord who sports his namesakes and skin similar to that of an elephant.
+The third Tusk is an unnamed metahuman crime lord who possesses elephant-like skin and tusks.

 Tusk in other media

 The third incarnation of Tusk appears in Batman: Bad Blood, voiced by John DiMaggio.

 Typhoon

 Typhoon is the name of several characters appearing in American comic books published by DC Comics.

-Typhoon I
+First version

 The first Typhoon is an agent of O.G.R.E. and lover of the criminal Huntress.
 The pair battle Aquaman and Mera, who discover that they are working for the organization under threat of death.
 Mera persuades Typhoon and Huntress to turn on their masters.